jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

 (3) A decision to deal with an application for leave just on the basis of written material must be in writing, be accompanied by reasons, and be provided by the Registrar to the parties.

 ### 328 Hearings in District Court or High Court
-(1) This section applies to applications for leave to appeal under this Part to a District Court or the High Court.
+(1) This section applies to applications for leave to appeal under this Part to the District Court or the High Court.
 (2) The court may decide whether an oral hearing of an application should be held or whether an application should be determined just on the basis of written material provided to the court.
 (3) A decision to deal with an application just on the basis of written material must be in writing, be accompanied by reasons, and be provided by the Registrar to the parties.